fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 ### Initial Coin Distribution

 Since only people who have coins can mint Proof of Stake blocks, those people would have an advantage in gaining new coins.
+Even for Proof of Work currencies, the distribution of the currency is seen as important by some in the community.

 The problem of fair distribution is somewhat of a contentious one.
 Some people think things like ICOs are perfectly fine and give the creators compensation for their efforts.
 Others think that only a world-wide race to create and own a currency is fair.
 Regardless what is fair, I believe a currency has a far better chance at succeeding if its distribution is as wide as possible among the people interested in obtaining the coin.

+The crux of this security risk is that if a currency can't credibly say that its ownership or control is distributed widely, then that currency is more likely to be controlled by a single group and at some point attacked by that group.

+#### Mitigations

 One way of distributing a new coin is to use PoW mining for the majority or entirety of the distribution.
 However, this also has its flaws.
 Its not always possible to verify who is mining the coin, and thus its possible the group that created the coin are its primary miners.

 Another way is simply to have an open market for sale of the coin and whoever want to mint that currency's blocks can buy the coins at market price.
 This has its own problems, however, since markets for new coins can be easily manipulated.
 And just like PoW, this also doesn't allow verification that those creating blocks and getting the rewards are a sufficiently broad group.

-The crux of this security risk is that a currency that can't credibly say that its ownership or control is distributed widely is a currency more likely to be controlled by a single group and at some point attacked by that group.
+Another solution to this would be to distribute coins to people that are in some way verifiable.
+This could either be distribution to public entities with high levels of existing trust, or to distribute using some other system that is widely known/believed to have sufficiently distributed identies.
+For example if bitcoin's distribution is considered sufficient, distributing a new coin based on bitcoin ownership at a certain block would be an example of this.

 ### DoS risk